mystborn/GenericDataStructures/queue/index.md

 ## Fields

-The fields on this type should definitely not be modified except in very specific circumstances.
+The fields on this type generally should not be modified.
 If you need to iterate over the queue, please use the `generic_iterators/queue_iterator.h` header instead of doing it manually.

 | Name | Type | Description |
 | --- | --- | --- |